 - Use the dollar sign ($) for the delimiter symbol in the tracings (1XX, 4XX, 5XX) and 67X fields.

 - When entering a heading with one or more subdivisions in the 952 (Note) field, do not input the delimiter symbol or letter.
-Instead, connect the subdivisions with a dash, e.g.: Small business—Finance.
+Instead, connect the subdivisions with a double dash, e.g.: Small business--Finance.
 If you input the dollar sign ($) for the delimiter symbol in the 952 field, the system will remove it plus all subsequent text from the 952 field.

 - When placing your different categories of references (Used For (UFs), Broader Terms (BTs), and Related Terms (RTs)) in alphabetical order, use the filing rule that "nothing comes before something."
 If you consider a space to be "nothing," then:

-450 EV charging stations
+450 EV charging stations450 EVSE

 - Bibliographic File Maintenance (BFM) in the proposal form is optional.
 This is the 952 field that says "Bib. records to be changed:" You need not research this.
 If you happen to come across LC records which would require BFM (Bibliographic File Maintenance) due to your proposal, you may enter these, since they are readily available.
 In certain situations, this may improve the chances of your proposal being approved.